Are masks required?

 Your LMT will then leave the room to allow you to disrobe.
 Your comfort and ability to relax is a top priority for our LMTs.
 Some people like to take off all their clothing, while others leave on their undergarments or other articles of clothing.
 It’s really up to you.
 Cover yourself with the linens provided and ring the doorbell provided when you are ready for your therapist to enter.

 Your massage will be in a private, quiet therapy room.
-Each of our therapy rooms is beautifully decorated to transport you to Tibet, India, Thailand or Japan.
+Each of our therapy rooms is beautifully decorated to transport you to Wild Rose, Blaze Rose, or Tea Rose…rooms all named after varieties of roses.
 Light music and dimmed lighting create a comfortable, relaxing environment for you.
+The couples rooms, Wild Rose & Blaze Rose, even have beautiful “water mist” fireplaces to create the perfect romantic ambiance.
 All rooms have a basket for your clothing and personal belongings.
 Massages take place on padded tables with clean linens and a memory foam face cradle for optimal comfort.
 Your massage table is equipped with a table warmer, let your therapist know if you would like it to be on low, medium or high.
 Therapy rooms are equipped with a robe in case you are in need of a trip to the restroom during your session.

 During your Massage: